pete-dnae/assay-screening-proj/docs/design/web-app/script-parser-spec.md

 It is an error if field[1] is not the letter 'P' concatenated with an integer.

-It is an error if the integer in field[1] does not match one of the previously encountered plate numbers.
-(See parsing rules for 'P').

 The parsing of the remaining fields is identical to that for 'A' rules - and the code should be resused to ensure consistency.